-he or she has achieved the 8th-grade reading level required for high school admission in St. Louis and/or demonstrates adequate social functioning - usually after 9 months from referral.
-PEC can accommodate 75 youths in its educational program.
+"alternative school" setting.
+Teams of professionally trained counselors, educators, and social workers devise an individual program for each child, who "graduates" when he or she has achieved the 8th-grade reading level required for high school admission in St. Louis and/or demonstrates adequate social functioning-usually after 9 months from referral.
+Recently a "life skills" program was added to the curriculum.
+By June 1982, PEC will be certified to award high school equivalency diplomas.